JoshuaLPF/FreqSal/README.md

 - **April 29, 2024**
   The paper is undergoing peer review.
 The code will be released upon acceptance of the paper.
 - ![Framework](https://github.com/JoshuaLPF/DFENet/blob/main/Figure/framework.png)
-- In this project, we proposed the deep Fourier-embedded network (DFENet), a purely Fourier-based model aimed at solving the high-resolution bi-modal inputs and feature fusion while minimizing memory consumption of GPU, outperforming existing state-of-the-art bi-modal salient object detection (BSOD) models on four RGB-T BSOD benchmark datasets. **To the best of our knowledge, this is the first Fourier-based supervised model in a series of salient object detection tasks.**
+- In this project, we proposed the deep Fourier-embedded network, namely FreSal, a purely Fourier-based model aimed at solving the high-resolution bi-modal inputs and feature fusion while minimizing memory consumption of GPU, outperforming existing state-of-the-art bi-modal salient object detection (BSOD) models on four RGB-T BSOD benchmark datasets. **To the best of our knowledge, this is the first Fourier-based supervised model in a series of salient object detection tasks.**
 - Please cite our paper if you find it useful for your research.
 ```
 @article{lyu2024deep,